 Help your skin from the inside out

 Supplements are part of a healthy lifestyle.
-One I have started taking regularly is an omega-3 supplement.
+One I started taking regularly is an omega-3 supplement.
 Besides promoting good heart health, a 2018 review of scientific literature found that omega-3s have benefits for the skin, including:

 - maintaining homeostasis